amirahnatasha/coursee/README.md

 The app is designed using the Ruby on Rails framework and leaflet plugin.

 ## Features
-- Draw and running courses on map
+- Draw running courses on map
 - Save a screenshot of the courses path on map
 - Edit saved courses
 - See other user's running courses